r0bnet/mb-k8s/README.md

 ### GitOps

-Both methodes above have the downside that it's hard to reason about a change and the rollback.
+Both methods above have the downside that it's hard to reason about a change and the rollback.
 With the [GitOps](https://www.gitops.tech/) approach things become more verbose.
 No matter if a GitOps tool like [ArgoCD](https://argoproj.github.io/cd/), [Flux](https://fluxcd.io/) or [Jenkins X](https://jenkins-x.io/) or a custom implementation is used every change is done _only_ in Git with one or multiple commits.

 Let's say there's a new deployment triggered by a commit that changes a container's image to a new tag.
 First of all we can see the change in the Git history with (hopefully) a meaningful message.
 When the new container is faulty or doesn't even start and a rollback is needed then the last commit can simply be reverted and pushed.
 That will also rollback the `Deployment` to the previous, working version.